listenexcellence/Disney-Clone/README.md

-# 🎬 Movie Explorer App — Built with React Native + Expo
+# 🎬 Disney Clone Movie Explorer App — Built with React Native + Expo

 A high-performance, modern mobile application for discovering movies and TV shows.
 Powered by the TMDb API, **Movie Explorer** helps users browse popular, trending, and genre-based content — including trailers, ratings, similar recommendations, and more.